kalpak27/5300_final/README.md

 # 5300_final
-For Physics 5300 Final Problem Set
+For Physics 5300 Final Problem Set, written in Python